CivicActions/security-policy/README.md

 Developers and themers working on the site vhost (SSH/shell, file system, database) must also:

 - Ensure they follow best practices with respect to SSH keys, passphrases and passphrase caching (see above).
-- SSH, sftp and scp access to vhosts should only ever be through our central pull keys SSH key distribution system.
+- SSH, SFTP and SCP access to vhosts should only ever be through our central pull keys SSH key distribution system.
 Access by password, manually installed SSH key, web based “shell” script, port forwarding to 3rd parties or other methods are forbidden by unless authorized in advance by the CIO.
 - Temporary SSH port forwarding is permitted for the purpose of accessing the server MySQL from your own desktop.
 - Accessing CivicActions servers by initiating an SSH connection from external client or 3rd party servers is strongly discouraged - it is preferable to SSH out from the CivicActions server.
 - Running non-standard software on a vhost requires a system ticket and approval from a member of the IT team.
 This includes: